Is A USDA Streamline Assist Refinance Right For You?

 This program is available to rural or suburban homeowners who purchased their homes with a USDA home loan.
 The home you’re refinancing must be your primary residence, and you need to have made at least 12 consecutive mortgage payments.

-And the refinance must reduce your principal, interest, real estate taxes and homeowners insurance by at least $50.
-And the new loan terms cannot exceed 30 years.
+The refinance must reduce your principal, interest, real estate taxes and homeowners insurance by at least $50 and the new loan terms cannot exceed 30 years.

 USDA Streamline Refinance Vs. Streamline Assist